TomerFi/groovy-script-java-project-tutorial/post/POST.md

 cover_image: https://source.unsplash.com/WrYAR-yDwe8
 ---

-## Groovying with Java

-If you haven't combined [Groovy](https://groovy-lang.org/) scripts with your [Java](https://www.java.com/) projects yet...

-You're missing out...</br>
-It's super easy with [Maven](https://maven.apache.org/),</br>
-and it'll make your code more modular and elegant.

-But most importantly,</br>
-you'll have some fun scripting and if nothing else,</br>
-you'll most certainly benefit from some of the *grooviest* features,</br>
-including the magic that is [Groovy's GString](https://groovy-lang.org/syntax.html#all-strings)!</br>
-:smiley:
+Combining [Groovy](https://groovy-lang.org/) scripts in our [Java](https://www.java.com/)-based code, is easy with [Maven](https://maven.apache.org/).

 You can check out the code for this tutorial in [Github][0].

-## The given environment

-Let's say you have a service for connecting customers to representatives via some sort of messaging service.
+Let's say we need to produce a text message for sending to customers registering to some sort of call queue for informing them that we got their registration request.</br>

-When the customer first reaches out to the service,</br>
-he should be responded with a standard message that includes his name, his queue number, and an informational greeting of some sort.
+The message should include the customer name, queue number, and an informational greeting of some sort.

-We have a couple of ways to accomplish that in *Java*.</br>
+We have a couple of ways to accomplish that in *Java*.

-### Old-school: method invoking

 First, we can use a basic method that takes the *name* and *queue number* as arguments: